 Curtis was born in 1950 in Greenville, Florida, a small town near the Florida/Georgia line.
 Curtis and his family moved to Fort Pierce in 1955.
 He attended Lincoln Park Academy and graduated from Dan McCarty High School.

-His interest in art began when he was young.
+His interest in art began when he was very young.
 He enjoyed drawing pictures of favorite characters from popular culture, such as Clark Kent and Lois Lane from Superman comic books.
 After receiving a watercolor set for Christmas one year, his drawings became paintings.

-Curtis then met Bean Backus and this encounter caused him to think seriously about painting landscapes.
-He remembered, “One day I rode a bicycle to Indian River to fish and saw a paint palette in the backyard where A.E.
-‘Beanie’ Backus lived.
+When Curtis met Bean Backus, he began to think seriously about painting landscapes.
+He remembered, “One day I rode a bicycle to the Indian River to fish and saw a paint palette in the backyard where A.E.
+‘Bean’ Backus lived.
 His studio was open and I went in.
-God, his paintings were beautiful.
-I asked if he would teach me, and he said ‘no. But bring your work and I’ll help you.’He gave me two brushes, a palette knife and 10 or 12 tubes of paint.
-Back home, I stared painting on plywood and later on Upson board.”
-Inspired by Backus and Hair, he started spending time with other aspiring artists in his neighborhood.
+God!
+His paintings were beautiful!
+I asked Mr. Backus if he would teach me, and he said, ‘No, but bring your work and I’ll help you.’He gave me two brushes, a palette knife and 10 or 12 tubes of paint.
+Back home, I started painting on plywood and later on Upson board.”
+Inspired by Backus and Hair, Curtis began spending time with other aspiring artists in his neighborhood.

 Over the years, Curtis has worked various jobs, most often in security.
 He has four children and several grandchildren and lives in Fort Pierce.